LourensCDA/devcamper/README.md

 Postgresql has a distinction between a database and a schema.

+Sequelize-cli does not appear to support this functionality.

 Sequelize-cli provides a way to add the database but not the schema and will default the table creation (from the model) to be in the public schema.

 A schema can be added in the options part of the model declaration and migration options.